makersacademy/CV/README.md

 An alumnus of Makers, I am a film music composer that got seduced by the logic and power of programming.
 Through my carrier, I have growth a ability to produced and deliver work under commission, designing a product that fits the client requirements.
-Looking for a backend junior developer roll, in a company where I can grow my skills a software engineer, I am exited about joining a work environment of collaboration, discipline and respect, willing to contribute to build elegant and efficient code.
+Looking for a backend junior developer roll, in a company where I can grow my skills as a software engineer, I am exited about joining a work environment of collaboration, discipline and respect, willing to contribute to build elegant and efficient code.

 ## Skills